markogo/CityApp-ANET/README.md

 # CityApp-ANET

-A simple web application that displays a list of cities
+A simple web application that displays a list of editable cities

 ## Prerequisites